sensedeep/onetable-migrate/README.md

 const Migrate = require('onetable-migrate')
 ```

-Initialize the Migrate instance with a OneTable Table instance.
+Initialize the Migrate instance with a OneTable Table instance using the AWS SDK v2 DocumentClient.

+For initialization using the AWS SDK v3, see the [OneTable Documentation](https://www.npmjs.com/package/dynamodb-onetable).

 ```javascript
 const table = new Table({